 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell, even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

-Bruising or bleeding
+Bruising and bleeding

-Abraxane can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
-You may need to have a blood transfusion if the number of red blood cells becomes too low.
+Abraxane can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
+If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 Loss of appetite

 Numb or tingling hands or feet

 Less common side effects of abraxane

 Back to top

 Low blood pressure

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious, so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
-The doctor or nurse can give you more information.
+Cancer increases the chances of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-It's not advisable to become pregnant or father a child while having Abraxane as it may harm the developing baby.
-It’s important to use effective contraception while having this drug and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This fact sheet has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources, including: